 - Genetic disorders that cause bodily iron buildup

 How can you know if you have something wrong with your hypothalamus?
-There are various symptoms depending on the root cause, but some of the most common signs of unhealthy hypothalamus function include a slow heart rate, low body temperature, as well as increased appetite and rapid weight gain.
+There are various symptoms depending on the root cause, but some of the most common signs of an unhealthy hypothalamus include a slow heart rate, increased appetite and rapid weight gain.
 Extreme thirst and frequent urination may also be signs of a hypothalamus problem as well as diabetes insipidus.

 Multiple studies have linked hypothalamus malfunction with obesity, an extreme excess of body weight.
 This isn’t surprising since we know that the hypothalamus plays a huge role in metabolism and energy expenditure.
 The term “hypothalamic obesity” describes intractable weight gain after damage to the hypothalamus.

 Unfortunately, hypothalamic obesity can be a complication for some brain tumor survivors, especially if they received their diagnoses as children.
-An estimated third of all craniopharyngioma survivors develop severe obesity after diagnosis and treatment.
-(14)
+Research shows that an estimated third of all craniopharyngioma survivors develop severe obesity after diagnosis and treatment.

 Usually, the adrenals do their job, making proper levels of cortisol and other hormones, and the pituitary gland and hypothalamus get the message — but in people with adrenal insufficiency, all of the communication lines are thrown off.
 Low adrenal function symptoms may include dizziness or weakness.